allpix-squared/allpix-squared/doc/usermanual/02_installation/03_prerequisites.md

     the help of the constructed geometry.
 See the instructions in \[[@geant4installation]\] for details on how to install the software.
-    All Geant4 data sets are required to run the modules successfully, and Geant4 must be built using 17.
+    All Geant4 data sets are required to run the modules successfully, and Geant4 must be built using C++17.
 For multithreading to be possible, this must also be enabled in the Geant4 installation.
 It is recommended to enable the Geant4 Qt extensions to allow visualization of the detector setup and the simulated particle tracks.
-A recommended set of CMake flags to build a Geant4 package suitable for usage with are:
+A recommended set of CMake flags to build a Geant4 package suitable for usage with Allpix Squared are:
     ```
     -DGEANT4_INSTALL_DATA=ON
     -DGEANT4_USE_GDML=ON